Ada-Developers-Academy/ada-precourse-v2/intro-to-python/dictionaries.md

 * Use and understand dictionaries
     * Create new dictionaries
     * Access key-value pairs in dictionaries
-    * update values of key-value pairs in dictionaries
+    * Update values of key-value pairs in dictionaries
 * Combine dictionaries and lists

 ## Introduction